 One of the latest buzzwords in the realm of “Multicultural Counseling,” is that of “Decolonizing Mental Healthcare.”
 Because conversations around “multicultural” or “pluralism” in general continue to, at times, be contentious, a term like “Decolonization” becomes a loaded one.

 The Colorado Counseling Association (CCA) is a state branch of the Western Region for the 60,000 member American Counseling Association (ACA).
-The CCA is an organization of licensend mental health professionals who work in education, health care, residential, private practice, community agencies, government and business/industry settings.
+The CCA is an organization of mental health professionals and students who work in education, health care, residential, private practice, community agencies, government and business/industry settings.

 Service as a dynamic network of mental health professionals in the State of Colorado, the CCA is devoted to professional development and maintenance of high standards for those involved in the field.